-While most people are all too aware of the negative consequences smoking has on our health, a lesser-known fact is that smoking can contribute to animal suffering and is therefore not cruelty-free, thus vegan.
+While most people are all too aware of the negative consequences smoking has on our health, a lesser-known fact is that smoking can contribute to animal suffering and is therefore not cruelty-free, thus not vegan.
 This is because of the “cruel” and often “unnecessary animal testing” that is carried out by tobacco firms, causing death to countless animals, says PETA.

 Why isn’t smoking vegan?